 Erdal and 10 other journalists were sentenced to 6 years and 3 months in prison for “membership in an armed terrorist organization.”
 The court also ruled for the continuation of detention of the imprisoned defendants in the case.

-In October, the appeals against prison sentences given to 25 defendants in the case were rejected by an appellate court.
-The 2nd Criminal Chamber of the Istanbul Regional Court of Justice rendered its decision on 22 October.
-The court made the ruling without a public hearing despite defense lawyers’ requests for a hearing.
+On 22 October 2018, the appeals against prison sentences given to 25 defendants in the case were rejected by an appellate court.
+The 2nd Criminal Chamber of the Istanbul Regional Court of Justice rendered its ruling without a public hearing despite defense lawyers’ requests for a hearing.
 The appellate court also ruled for the continuation of detention of all jailed defendants in the case.